Kinesiology and Exercise Sciences (KES) Courses

 KES 330 Applied Motor Learning (3) Applying the principles of motor learning in different contexts such as teaching, coaching, design of performer-friendly equipment and work environments, rehabilitation, and everyday motor skill learning.
 Developing of motor learning programs.
 Pre: KES 310.

 KES 334 Adv Care & Preventn Athltc Inj (3) An in-depth understanding and appreciation of the prevention, management, and care of athletic injuries.
 Application of tape and braces for prevention and management of injuries and first aid and CPR certification will also be covered.
-Pre: KES 234, BIOL 243-244 and BIOL 243L-244L.
+Pre: KES 234 and either KES 260 and 261 or BIOL 243-243L and BIOL 244-244L.

 KES 339 Athletics & Health in Hawaiʻi (3) This survey course examines the role of fitness/athletics and health-related activities in Hawaiian lifestyles, prior to foreign arrivals through to the late 20th century.
 The course also examines the consequences of political, economic, and cultural change on Native Hawaiian health-related activities and practices.
 (Same as HIST 339)